-Conventional cancer treatments have been through a rigorous testing process to see how safe and effective they are.
-New treatments are first tested in laboratories and then on large groups of people in what is called a clinical trial.
+Conventional cancer treatments have been through a research process to see whether they work and are safe.
+This is known as evidence-based medicine.
+New treatments are first tested in laboratories and then on large groups of people in clinical trials.

-The strongest evidence comes from clinical trials that involve two groups of people.
+Clinical trials involving two groups of people provide the strongest evidence.
 One group is given the new treatment and the other group is given the existing standard treatment.
-The two groups are compared.
-The results are looked at by independent experts (peer-reviewed) and published in medical journals.
+The results in the two groups are compared to work out which treatment is better.
 If the new treatment works better than existing treatments, it may become the new standard treatment.
-This process provides the scientific evidence for the treatment.
+This process provides the scientific evidence for the effectiveness and safety of the treatment.

-Many alternative therapies and medicines have not been scientifically tested, or they have been tested and shown not to work or to be harmful to people with cancer.
+Many alternative therapies and medicines have not been scientifically tested.
+Others have been tested and shown not to work or to be harmful to people with cancer.
 Some alternative practitioners promote their therapies and medicines as a cure for cancer, and encourage people to stop using conventional cancer treatment.
 If this is something you are considering, discuss this with your doctor first.

 |To find out more about clinical trials, call Cancer Council 13 11 20 for a free copy of Understanding Clinical Trials and Research or download a copy from this page.|

-Keep the following warning signs in mind if you are thinking about using an alternative cancer treatment instead of conventional medicine:
+Keep the following warning signs in mind if you are thinking about using an alternative therapy or medicine instead of conventional treatment or medicine: